sagrawalx/sagrawalx.github.io/teaching/sp21-b7_ma251/syllabus.md

 There will be a number of "Problem Sets" during the block.
 Your job is to solve any 5 of the problems from each set and TeX up solutions to them.

 There will be two deadlines for each problem set: a draft deadline, and a final deadline.
 The draft deadline is optional: you need not submit anything, but you'll get feedback on anything you do submit.
 The final deadline is, well, final.
-(The very last problem set may jump directly to a final deadline, for time reasons!)
+The very last problem set will  jump directly to a final deadline, for time reasons.

 I'll grade each problem out of 5 points.
-In order for you to get full credit for a solution, it must be *thorough*.
-This means the following:
+In order for you to get full credit for a solution, your solution must be "thorough," in the sense that it must be:

-1. It must be correct.
+* Correct.
-2. It must be complete: every assertion you make should be accompanied with a formal proof (or a reference to a result that's proved in the textbook).
-If your solution makes use of an unproved assertion, it is incomplete, even if that assertion is true.
+* Complete: every assertion you make should be accompanied with a formal proof (or a reference to a result that's proved in the textbook).
+If your solution makes use of an unproved assertion, it is incomplete, even if that assertion happens to be true.
-3. It must be written with good "style."
+* Written with good "style."
 This is a little vague, but there are many examples of proofs with good "style" in the textbook.
 You'll notice, for example, that most of the proofs in the textbook are mostly written in complete sentences.
 A proof that is written entirely in symbols, even if correct and complete, is not good "style."
 (An occasional typo or minor grammar issues are fine; this isn't an English class!)

 A word of warning: I'll likely be a little strict about all of the above points!
 Remember that training your proof-writing skills is a central goal of this class.
 When you first start writing proofs, it's natural to feel unsure about your proofs.
 There are several things you can do if you feel unsure:

-* Submit something by the first deadline so you get my feedback.
+* Submit something by the draft deadline so you get my feedback.
-* Ask me, the LA, or the paraprof for help.
+* Ask me, Elizabeth, or Cinea for help.
 * Get a classmate to read your proof and have them point out anything they don't understand.

-If you submit more than 5 solutions, I will start by grading the first 5.
-If those solutions are all thorough, you’ll get 1 point of extra credit for each additional thorough solution after that.
-If any of your first 5 solutions aren’t thorough, the later solutions won’t count for anything.
+If you submit more than 5 solutions, I will start by grading the first 5 that show up in your TeX document.
+If those 5 are all thorough, you'll get 1 point of extra credit for each additional thorough  solution that shows up after that.
+If any of your first 5 solutions aren't thorough, the later solutions won't count for anything.
 I want you to feel confident about your solutions!

+You are welcome to order solutions in your document in any order (eg, descending order of how confident you are about them), but please make sure to number problems as they are numbered on the problem sets and to "[assign pages](https://help.gradescope.com/article/ccbpppziu9-student-submit-work#submitting_a_pdf)" correctly on Gradescope.

 Finally, a word about the Honor Code.
-You're allowed to get help on the problem sets from me, the LA, the paraprof, and your classmates.
+You're allowed to get help on the problem sets from me, Elizabeth, Cinea, and your classmates.
 But, in the end, your solution must be written up in your own words.
 If your solution is overly similar to something else (another student's solution, something on the internet, etc), it will be reported to the Honor Council.

 ### What's TeX?